Basic Industrial Maintenance Tool List

 If you allow an employee to bring their own tools, inspect them for quality and make sure it’s a tool that belongs on your factory floor.

 Don’t Carry What You Don’t Need.

-I believe it’s also important to not include unnecessary tools.
-We are somewhat programmed to buy tools in sets such as socket sets, screwdriver sets, wrench sets, etc. The reality is all of those included tools take up space that can be better occupied by more important items; they also make the toolbox heavier and more difficult to move.
+I believe it’s important to not include unnecessary tools in a toolbox.
+We are somewhat programmed to buy tools in sets such as socket sets, screwdriver sets, wrench sets, etc. The reality is many of those sets include unnecessary tools that take up space that can be better occupied by more essential items; they also make the toolbox heavier and more challenging to move.
 Today we have the option of cleverly designed tools and even specialized sets of tools that can do a lot with only a few tools, and there’s no loss in quality or effectiveness.
 German companies such as Wera, Wiha, and Knipex are great in this respect.

 A simple test is to look at your wrenches, sockets, and screwdrivers and see if any look brand new.
 If you have owned the tools for a reasonable amount of time and look brand new, you don’t need them in your toolbox.

 I have often seen maintenance personnel make Vise Grip Pliers, Channel Locks, and Adjustable Wrenches their primary tools.
 Unless there is a job requirement, the first two examples should probably be left out of the toolbox.
 While they have their time and place, keep them in the shop or tool crib and make them inconvenient to use.
 There are quality adjustable wrenches like the Proto model listed below.
 Unfortunately, most mechanics and technicians are unaware of the option.